ramkumarpj/Crowdfunding_ETL/README.md

     - 'launched_date' and 'end_date' columns are converted from time since epoch to datatime using Pandas to_datetime method and then converted to 'YYYY-MM-DD' format using datetime strftime() method
   * Merge DataFrames - 'Campaign' DataFrame is merged with 'Category' and 'SubCategory' DataFrame on 'category' and 'subcategory' columns respectievely to add 'category_id' and 'subcategory-id' to the 'Campaign' DataFrame
   * Drop unwanted columns from the DataFrame
-  * The data is saved to a csv file (campaign.csv)
+  * The data is saved to a csv file ([campaign.csv](./Resources/campaign.csv)

 **Contact** - 'name' column is split to 'first_name' and 'last_name' columns. 'name' column is dropped from the DataFrame.
-The columns are rearranged and saved to a csv file (contacts.csv).
+The columns are rearranged and saved to a csv file ([contacts.csv](./Resources/contacts.csv).

 ## Load
   * ER Diagram - [QuickDBD](https://www.quickdatabasediagrams.com/) is used to create Entity Relationship diagram and generate SQLs to create the database tables.
-  * Create Database - The Postgres database is created using PGAdmin tool.
+  * Create Database - The Postgres database **crowdfunding_db** is created using PGAdmin tool.
-  * Create Tables - The SQLs generated were run to create the tables.
+  * Create Tables - The SQLs generated [crowdfunding_db_schema.sql]( ./database/crowdfunding_db_schema.sql) were executed using PGAdmin Query tool to create the tables.
   * Load Data - The CSV files were imported into the tables created.
   * Analyze Data - The data loaded into the tables were analyzed by running select * queries on all the tables.